Skip to Main Content

 A scenic ride out of Vicksburg leads you to the Vicksburg National Military Park.
 A local historian guides you through recreated battlefields, relaying enriching Civil War history.
 Pause to explore the USS Cairo Museum and enjoy a picnic lunch.
 Later, you may choose to visit the Old Courthouse Museum, a National Historic Landmark housing an impressive collection of Civil War artifacts.

-Cumulative Distance Range: 16 miles
+Cumulative Distance Range: 17 miles

 Included Meals: Breakfast, Lunch

-After breakfast, you’ll return via shuttle to Port Gibson, where you’ll begin another relaxing, scenic ride along the Natchez Trace trail.
+After breakfast, you’ll return via shuttle to Port Gibson, where you’ll begin another relaxing, scenic ride along the Natchez Trace Trail.

 You’ll have the opportunity to set your own pace today, stopping to take in the parkway’s striking vistas as you cycle south toward Natchez.
 For example, you might pause for a stroll through the hardwood and pine forests around Bullen Creek.
 Regroup at Coles Creek for a picnic lunch with your trip leaders, then explore the Mount Locust Inn & Plantation.
 Built in 1780, Mount Locust was one of the first “stands,” or inns, in Mississippi, providing warm meals and comfortable beds to weary Natchez Trace travelers.